August 13, 2024

 Cedar

 Despite being a softwood, treated cedar is quite durable; with proper maintenance, it can last up to 30 years.
+Cedar is also a renewable resource when sourced from sustainably managed forests.
 Cedar oils naturally repel insects, and the wood is rot-resistant, helping it stand up to snow melt, rain showers, and other natural phenomena.
 Pressure-treating the cedar makes it even more long-lasting; pressure-treated cedar fences are an excellent choice for Winnipeg.

 Styles of Wood Fences